 Filing and Paying Taxes

 April 15 is the day of reckoning for those who earn income.
-It is one of our more distressing civic duties to many citizens because it often results in paying additional money to the IRS, but tax money funds many essential programs and services.
+Every year employers are required to provide workers with a the Internal Revenue Service W-2 form reporting wages earned and taxes withheld.
+Taxpayers use the W-2 and other financial data to file their annual income tax forms.
+It is one of our more distressing civic duties to many citizens because it often results in paying additional money to the IRS.
+However, local, state and federal tax revenue funds many essential programs and services that enhance quality of life.

-Civic involvement also includes doing more than what merely is your duty.
-Volunteering to support a cause or issue close to your heart or serving at voting polls are just a few ways to be a dutiful citizen.
-The ways to volunteer are vast and varied.
+Civic involvement includes doing what you can to make a positive difference in your community.
+Volunteering to support a cause or issue close to your heart or helping at voting polls are just a couple ways to be a dutiful citizen.
+Volunteer options are vast and varied.
 Find a problem that you can help to solve.
+For example, you could be a volunteer at a homeless shelter, food bank, school or animal rescue organization.